South Korea Bucket List – the complete list of things worth doing

 Chuncheon Lake bike

-A great weekend destination but also a place where to go for a day only.
+It is a great weekend destination and a place for a day only.

-Get there by train, rent a bike, and cycle around the lake in search of cool cafes!
-There are plenty of those in and around Chuncheon.
+Get there by train, rent a bike, and cycle around the lake in search of cool cafes—plenty of them in and around Chuncheon.

 See the tides on Ganghwa Island